HOURS FOR 2022

 It loves full sun and will attract lots of pollinators to your garden.

-Raspberry Plants are easy to grow in your backyard.
+Growing Raspberries are easy.
 With full sun and moist soil that is mulched to keep in the moisture and prevent weeds from developing, you will have great success with them.

 Jostaberry (Ribes × nidigrolaria) - A cross between a black currant and a gooseberry, this thornless fruit is tasty in jams, pies, ice cream and more.

-Red and green seedless table grapes right off the vine, what could be better, or making a rhubarb pie from freshly cut rhubarb is all possible when growing edible plants in your backyard.
+Making a rhubarb pie from freshly cut rhubarb is all possible when growing edible plants in your yard.

-Rhubarb - Besides being healthy for you because it's full of antioxidants, fiber and vitamin K, it makes great jam, pies, and other sweet desserts.
+Growing Rhubarb - makes great jam, pies, and other sweet desserts.

 It's also a fun vegetable to grow.

 Flowering Quince (Chaenomeles x superba)

 Growing to about 5' tall and wide it produces blossoms in the spring followed by the edible fruit.
 Cooking the fruit first is best as they can be tough to chew when eaten raw.

 Planting 2 varieties will give you better fruiting then just one by itself.